 “When we recognise technology that can help our business, we fold in pretty quick,” Beighton said.

-Now that its convinced on the value of Stories, the current tool under the spotlight is Instagram’s shopping-enabled adverts, which launched widely at the beginning of this year.
+Now that its convinced on the value of Stories, the latest tool under the spotlight is Instagram’s shopping-enabled adverts, which launched widely at the beginning of this year.

 “On one level [Instagram Shopping] could turbo charge the experience for 20-somethings but on another level it could be a real threat,” admitted Beighton.

 “We do know Instagram is one of the biggest channels for our customers, it’s much bigger than Facebook, so I’d go with the positive and think about how we can make it more intuitive and friction free for our customers.”

 Its experiments on the digital channel come amid a wider review of its marketing costs.
 It didn’t give an exact figure but as a percentage of sales, spend stood at 5% versus 5.3% in the previous period.

 The savings were made as a result of “digital marketing efficiencies and a higher return on advertising spend,” said Beighton.